 March 19, 2021, Information

 When it comes to health, often it’s the simple strategies done regularly that have the most impact.
-The health benefits may not always show up in the short term but little health practices done frequently produce significant long term results.
+The health benefits may not always show up in immediately but little health practices done frequently produce significant long term results.
 Infrared saunas definitely come into this category.
 Exposure to periodic high temperatures has been shown to increases physical endurance that improves overall fitness performance and wellbeing.

 Far-infrared saunas not only heat and relax the body but are particularly useful for cellular detoxification.
 By heating body tissue several inches deep, infrared heat triggers the release of toxins from cells, stimulates circulation of blood and lymph and promotes oxygenation.